HIV & Employment

 Improving HIV Health Outcomes through the Coordination of Supportive Employment and Housing Services

-In recent years, ODEP also played a role in the Improving HIV Health Outcomes through the Coordination of Supportive Employment and Housing Services grant program (2017-2020).
+In recent years, ODEP also played a role in the Improving HIV Health Outcomes through the Coordination of Supportive Employment and Housing Services grant program (2017-2020), also known as the HIV, Housing & Employment Project.
 The goal of these grants was to decrease the negative impact of unmet social service needs, including employment and housing, on long-term health outcomes for racial and ethnic minorities living with HIV.
 The program was administered by the Health Resources and Services Administration (HRSA) and supported through the U.S. Department of Health and Human Services (HHS) Secretary’s Minority AIDS Initiative Fund (SMAIF) and the Special Projects of National Significance (SPNS) program.

 - Working with HIV/AIDS — Information from HIV.gov about the importance of work for people living with HIV/AIDS.